khmaher/HPC_dada2/README.md

 # HPC_dada2
-Example workflow to run a dada2 analysis using The University of Sheffield BESSEMER HPC.
+## Example workflow to run a dada2 analysis using The University of Sheffield BESSEMER HPC.

-<summary>Getting Started - Access the HPC, load the required software and modules</summary>
+### Getting Started - Access the HPC, load the required software, data, and modules
+<summary>Access the HPC</summary>
 <details>
 To access the BESSEMER high-performance computer (HPC) you must be connected to the university network - this can be achieved remotely by using the